 Britain's Foreign Secretary, Sir Alec Douglas-Home spend Wednesday (July 15) in Paris having talks with his French counterpart, Maurice Schumann.

-Britain's Foreign Secretary, Sir Alec Douglas-Home spend Wednesday (July 15) in Paris having talks with his French counterpart, Maurice Schumann.
+Background: Britain's Foreign Secretary, Sir Alec Douglas-Home spend Wednesday (July 15) in Paris having talks with his French counterpart, Maurice Schumann.
 Sir Alec also called on French Prime Minister Jacques Chaban-Delmas during his first official visit abroad since becoming the conservative Foreign Secretary last month.

 The two Foreign Ministers discussed a wide range of topics concerning both countries, including the Middle East, Indo-China, Africa and Europe.